theodoremoreland/Decades/README.md

 ## Future improvements

 - Complete first draft of 2020s page
-- Test and modify for responsiveness on ultrawide screens
+- Test and modify for responsiveness on ultra-wide screens
 - Refactor and abstract style.css into separate files
 - Continue research and correct falsities
 - Add all citations of images and sources used throughout project